albush/Getting-Started-Guide/chapters/GettingStarted_7.md

-*We recently asked our [Cloud Launch Team](http://www.rackspace.com/blog/an-insiders-look-at-the-cloud-launch-team/) to provide us with a checklist of all of the most pertinent information that they try to convey to their customers.
-This article represents just one of [seven milestones](getting_started_master_article.md) identified by the Launch Team.*

-# Milestone 7: 7 - Graduation to main support
+# Milestone 7: Graduation to main support

 After the first 60 days, you will graduate from our Cloud Launch Program.
 Our Launch Managers will hand you off to our main support and account teams, which will continue to work with you as long as you are our customer.